-From 9 to 20 May, UN member states, scientists, activists, Indigenous groups, civil society and all manner of decision-makers will convene in Abidjan, Côte d’Ivoire for the fifteenth session of the Conference of the Parties (COP15) of the United Nations Convention to Combat Desertification (UNCCD).
-Here, the state of land will be put under the microscope in discussions and negotiations, in a bid to find ways to better care for it in the face of climate change while still using its resources to support the livelihoods of generations to come.
+From 9 to 20 May of 2022, UN member states, scientists, activists, Indigenous groups, civil society, and decision-makers gathered in Abidjan, Côte d’Ivoire for the fifteenth session of the Conference of the Parties (COP15) of the United Nations Convention to Combat Desertification (UNCCD).

-Ahead of these meetings, this GLF Live will feature UNCCD deputy executive secretary Andrea Meza Murillo, sharing on the most pressing challenges for land at this moment, her hopes for COP15’s outcomes, and why it’s critical that land be remembered and protected in decision-making as the invaluable bedrock that it is.
+Ahead of these meetings, this GLF Live features UNCCD deputy executive secretary Andrea Meza Murillo, sharing the most pressing challenges for land at this moment, her hopes for COP15’s outcomes, and why it’s critical that land be remembered and protected in decision-making as the invaluable bedrock that it is: